david-hernandez/docksal-tutorial/Creating-projects.md

 This alone is now enough to start a project.
 No configuration files are actually necessary because Docksal has a default configuration stack it will use to manage a project if none is specified.
-The default stack will project a command container (cli), a web container with Apache, and a database container with MySQL.
+The default stack will create a command container (cli), a web container with Apache, and a database container with MySQL.

 To start the project, use the `start` command.